meganwilder/Stock_Market/README.md

 - GLMNET
 - SVM Radial

+You can see the performance metrics of each of these models below.
 ### Box Plots of Metrics
 ![](figs/Picture9.png)

 ### RMSE Metrics
 ![](figs/Picture10.png)

+RF resulted in the lowest RMSE, I therefore used RF as my best model and trained it on the entire training set.
+I then predicted open close percentage change on my test set.

 ### Outliers
+My model determined 3 possible outliers.
+Upon further inspection it's difficult to say that my model is correct and that the stock should have traded differently as it actually did.

 CMI: On 2016-11-11 CMI’s closing price was flat versus its opening price.
 My model predicted a 2% decline.

 ISRG: On 2016-12-13 ISRG’s closing price was flat versus its opening price.
 My model predicted a 2% increase.